Power over Ethernet(PoE) vs. Power over Ethernet+(PoE+)

 The 802.3af standard also provides for five power classes to which a device might belong.
 The PSE vendor does not have to implement all these classes and can choose to support the maximum of 15.4 Watts.
 It should be noted that even though a powered device might support IEEE 802.3af-2003 power classification, the PSE might not, and 15.4 Watts max delivery is the common denominator.

 Class 4 can only be used by IEEE 802.3at (type 2) devices, requiring valid Class 2 and Mark 2 currents for the power up stages.

 An 802.3af device presenting a class 4 current is considered non-compliant and, instead, will be treated as a Class 0 device

 The updated IEEE 802.3at-2009 PoE standard also known as PoE+ or PoE plus, provides up to 25.5 Watts of power.

 The 2009 standard prohibits a powered device from using all four pairs for power.
 Some vendors have announced products that claim to be compatible with the 802.3at standard and offer up to 51 Watts of power over a single cable by utilizing all four pairs in the Category 5 cable.

-With the introduction of network devices that require more than 15.4W has compelled the IEEE to develop a new PoE standard that can deliver even more power than defined in the IEEE 802.3af standard.
+With the introduction of network devices such as Ethernet switches (https://www.fortinet.com/products/ethernet-switches) there is often a requirement for more than 15.4W of power to support them.
+This has compelled the IEEE to develop a new PoE standard that can deliver even more power than defined in the IEEE 802.3af standard.
 This new standard, IEEE 802.3at, is designed to deliver at least 30W per port of inline power.

 Transmitting more than 15.4W of power per port poses some significant challenges.
 One such challenge lies in the physical characteristics of copper cabling, which can overheat or get damaged when transmitting power above certain thresholds.
 The IEEE is exploring different means of transmitting higher levels of power subject to these limitations.